rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

 				* `mingw32-libpthreadgc`
 3. From the GUI menu navigate to Installation > Apply Changes
 	* This will take some time to complete.
+	* Currently some packages should be downgraded (https://github.com/mozilla/rust/issues/5878)

 ## Git Installation